mythosmystery/password-generator/README.md

 The following image shows the web application's appearance and functionality:

 ![The Password Generator application displays a red button to "Generate Password".](assets/images/03-javascript-homework-demo.png)

+## My Work

+I accomplished the goals set out by the assignment using mostly HTML and JS.
+I have created a form for the user to enter the criteria they desire for the password.
+When the user clicks the generate password button all of the data in the form is validated.
+If anything is invalid an error message will appear on the form and let the user reenter it.
+Once this is done the criteria that were selected are passed to my function that generates the random password based on that.
+I used the Math.random function in JS to get random characters from an array of strings containing all the characters to be used in the password.